 Offering some of the most scenic vistas in South Africa, the N4 route also offers travellers a veritable feast of historical, scenic and geological features that make stopping along the road a must for the inquisitive-minded; in addition, there are a multitude of leisure options to explore, including sports and nature activities, as well as sumptuous eateries.

-N4 TOLL ROUTE: Pretoria to Maputo
+N4 TOLL ROUTE: Tshwane to Maputo

 Lebombo Border Post

 Komatipoort is the last South African town on the N4 (Eastbound) and the Lebombo Border Post to Mozambique is situated just kilometres away.
 This bustling border post marks the start of the final 91km stretch of the TRAC N4 Toll Route which is known as the EN4.
 The Lebombo Border Post, together with its counterpart – Ressano Garcia in Mozambique - are the busiest border posts in Southern Africa.
 These border posts play a critical role in the economic alliance of both countries and are always abuzz with road cargo carriers, business travelers as well as tourists.

 For more information on this border crossing, go to the Maputo Corridor Logistics Initiative (MCLI) webpage - www.mcli.co.za.